SmartPracticeschool/llSPS-INT-1985-Predicting-Life-Expectancy-using-Machine-Learning/README.md

 # llSPS-INT-1985-Predicting-Life-Expectancy-using-Machine-Learning
-Predicting Life Expectancy using Machine Learning
+Predicting Life Expectancy using Machine Learning(Node-RED Flows and Node-RED url are inside the folders)
 ## Project Description: -
 A typical Regression Machine Learning project leverages historical data to predict insights into the future.
 This problem statement is aimed at predicting Life Expectancy rate of a country given various features.